 In addition offering free consultations and fee-for-service laboratory services, the Center has developed a Partnership Program to facilitate the development of new therapies at the University.

-This program utilizes funds that the Academic Health Center has allocated exclusively for the purpose of translating discoveries by University of Minnesota investigators into the clinic.
+This program utilizes funds allocated exclusively for the purpose of translating discoveries by University of Minnesota investigators into the clinic.
 The Center for Translational Medicine (CTM) works with inventor(s) to create a development plan and utilizes these funds to conduct the preclinical testing and manufacturing necessary to translate the discovery into the clinic.
 The Center also supports IND/IDE development, preparation of clinical supplies, and Phase I clinical trial design and implementation.

 - Product-specific pharmacology, safety and toxicology testing plan consistent with FDA requirements, including GLPs as appropriate;